20 Personal Mottos To Change Your Perspective On Life

-You’ve probably heard at least a few of these before, but I want to lay out my favorite list of mottos here for you, to help you get some inspiration in picking your life’s mottos.
+You’ve probably heard at least a few of these before, but I want to lay out my favorite list of mottos (some of them famous mottos) here for you, to help you get some inspiration in picking your life’s mottos.

-From The Rock stepping in to get you pumped up, to Gandhi reminding you to be the good in the world, there is definitely a motto on this list that will become your life’s motto, and always be there to remind you to be the good version of yourself, instead of the down-in-the-dumps version.
+From The Rock stepping in to get you pumped up, to Gandhi reminding you to be the good in the world, there is definitely an inspirational quote motto on this list that will become your life’s motto, and always be there to remind you to be the good version of yourself, instead of the down-in-the-dumps version.